 Take medication after food to minimise the side effects.
 Sucking hard, sugar-free candy may reduce nausea and vomiting.
 Inform your doctor if symptoms are severe or if you experience loss of appetite.

 Improves as you get used to the medication or with dose reduction.
-Check with your doctor if you experience muscle weakness that progresses from your legs and upwards.
+Check with your doctor if you experience muscle weakness that spreads from your legs and upwards.

 Retinal problem (uncommon at usual recommended daily dose)

-(Warning signs: Visual disturbances, photophobia, light flashes and streaks, missing or blacked-out areas in the visual field, difficulty in focusing)
+Warning signs: visual disturbances, photophobia (discomfort in bright light), light flashes and streaks, missing or blacked-out areas in the visual field, difficulty in focusing.

 This article was last reviewed on